 White Pines also lies in the heart of Blackhawk Indian country and is rich in historic accounts of the warriors who resisted the efforts of settlers to drive them from their beloved Rock River valley.
-Eventually the Black Hawk War forced them out, and Chief Black Hawk himself was sent into exile in the custody of his rival, Keokuk.
+Eventually the Black Hawk War forced them out, and Chief Black Hawk himself was imprisoned.

 One of the many institutions that still carries his name is the Blackhawk Firefighters Association which promotes training, education and friendship among members of the fire and EMS services of the area.

-The 1946 Jeep is used by park staff on behalf of the Polo, Illinois Fire Department to hold ground until help arrives on scene from some 6 miles away.
-For brush fires, the Polo FD currently operates two excellent crew cab units -- their 5866 Primary Grass Truck, a 2005 Chevrolet Silverado (80K JPEG) and 5869 Secondary Grass Truck, a 1969 Darley International (80K JPEG).
+The 1946 Jeep was used by park staff on behalf of the Polo, Illinois Fire Department to hold ground until help arrives on scene from some 6 miles away.

 Among White Pine Park's most interesting features are the concrete fords that span the creeks, allowing visitors to literally drive through the flowing streams.

 The suction hose on the overhead rack, with pre-attached filter, is ready for service in the river.
 So is the life ring in the back, in case the Jeep has to do lifeguard duty.

 Thanks to Alfred Heibert for the pointer, and Jim Gordon and Tony Karrow of the Polo Fire Department for the photos. -- Derek Redmond